Rlrken/Russian-Roulette-Java-Edition/README.md

 # Russian-Roulette-Java-Edition

-Download the file and enjoythe game!
+Download the file and enjoy the game!